balancer/docs/docs/concepts/governance/multisig.md

 ## The Signers
 Balancer’s Multisig signers are a diverse set of widely respected community members.
 These are the  current signers as of February 2023:

 **Note that the list below was last updated in February 2023.
-The Maxi's keep an up-to-date list of their signers and Multisigs [here](https://github.com/BalancerMaxis/Multisig-ops)**
+The Maxis keep an up-to-date list of their signers and Multisigs [here](https://github.com/BalancerMaxis/Multisig-ops)**

 ### DAO Multisig Signer Set
 The DAO Multisig Signer Set and associated Multisigs is reserved for major changes to protcool operations, and management of treasury funds.